ItzSomebody/stopdecompilingmyjava/decompiler-tool-bugs/Entry-009/Entry.md

 N/A

 ## FernFlower
-FernFlower does not recognize the non-javac-like use of a null catch type (used to implement the finally keyword).
+FernFlower does not recognize the non-javac-like use of a null catch type.
 This results in inaccurate code due to the exception not being handled correctly.

 #### Scoring
 Consistency: 10